 My impression is that most of us think that, as a general rule, all fruit trees need to be pruned.
 It’s simply not true, especially regarding citrus.
 In contrast to this mistaken notion I’d say that, as a general rule, citrus should not be pruned.
 I can think of only a couple of exceptions to this rule.

-In my yard I grow eight citrus trees, and out of those eight I only ever touch two with my pruners, each for a different reason.
+In my yard I grow nine citrus trees, and out of those nine I only ever touch two with my pruners, each for a different reason.

 Prune to keep a citrus tree small

 I give our Bearss lime tree haircuts because I want it to stay small, to about the height of my three year-old son.
 It already produces more limes than we use at that diminutive size.
 Once a year I prune it by just trimming off every branch that is taller than I want, or by handing Cass the pruners.

 Prune to shape a citrus tree

 I also prune our large Valencia orange tree.
 It’s 25 feet tall, and I’ve never tried to trim the top.
 Rather, I prune the sides and interior to create an umbrella shape.
 I keep its skirt a few feet off the ground and then I keep the inside pruned high enough that we can walk around under it so that it feels like an outdoor living room.
 I prune up a couple of spots on its canopy edge to make doorways for entrance.
 Shaping this citrus tree in this way makes it a very comfortable spot to sit in the shade on a summer day.

 Keeping a tree small like my lime and shaping a tree like my Valencia are the only two good reasons I can think of for pruning citrus.
 There are plenty of bad reasons though.